How to delete an object in Python

 Resource no longer exists

-Context managers offer a robust way to handle resource setup and teardown.
-By using a with statement, you ensure that cleanup actions run automatically, which helps prevent resource leaks even when errors occur within the block.
+Context managers offer a clean, reliable way to handle resource setup and teardown.
+By using a with statement, you ensure that cleanup code always runs, making your programs more robust.

 Leveraging memory management with custom containers